brucezztong/ZZTong-Prefabs/README.txt

 CLIENT INSTALLATION (Linux) - TBD
 SERVER INSTALLATION - TBD

-WARNING: If you choose to extract POIs from this modlet that you need to know how Parts work, or you will not end up with complete POIs and Tiles!
+WARNING: If you choose to extract POIs from this modlet you need to know how Parts wnd Localization work or you will not end up with complete POIs and Tiles!
+I suggest you leave everything packed up in the modlet.

 IS THE MODLET SERVER-SIDE OR CLIENT-SIDE?

-I recommend installation on both, but Server-Side only should largely work with some noticable quirks.
-As near as I have been able to determine, because POIs are rolled into the world distributed by the server, and all the modlet's additions to the game configuration are in XML, this can be a Server-Side only modlet.

-The most notable issue observed by players without a local installation of the modlet is the lack of local "imposter" files will mean custom POIs only become visible when you get close to them.
-This alone can be enough to annoy players.

-Players may find that some game features, such as keyracks, don't work in POIs that are not stored locally.
-You may have to destroy those blocks, rather than interact with them, to get them to trigger their events.

-Admins will find features such as using F11 to identify a POI and the ability to teleport to a POI do not work without a local copy of a POI.
+Both.
+You want the modlet on both the server and all the clients.
+Anyone who tells you POIs can be server-side only is conveying out-of-date information.

-These quirks are NOT bugs in the modlet or the POIs.
+While a server-side only installation will convey the blocks of a POI, it does not convey the Localization information and the details of triggers linked to keyracks and similar blocks.
+These quirks are NOT bugs in the modlet or POIs.

+Perhaps someday TFP will allow the server to send the additional information necessary, but for now that is not the case.

 VANILLA RANDOM WORLD GENERATOR (RWG):